Two shelves, upper with colourful fruit and vegetables, the lower with medications.

 Combining visual and written communication skills

-Use an image to tell a story showcasing your research in the annual UCalgary Images of Research Competition.
-The Faculty of Graduate Studies in collaboration with the Graduate Students' Association invite UCalgary graduate students to explore new ways of thinking about your research, its value, and how it can be communicated to a broad, non-specialist audience.
+Use an image to tell a story to showcase your research in the annual UCalgary Images of Research Competition.
+The Faculty of Graduate Studies invites UCalgary graduate students to explore new ways of thinking about research, its value, and how it can be communicated to a broad, non-specialist audience.

 Images of Research is also a great opportunity to win cash prizes and have your research shared with a wide community!

-To participate, graduate students are challenged to capture an image that showcases their research and write two abstracts (one for a general audience and another for a technical audience) to complement the image as well as describe their research and its impact.
+To participate, graduate students are challenged to capture an image that showcases their research and write a general abstract to complement the image as well as describe their research and its impact.

 Entries are judged on composition, quality, how effectively the images connect with research, and on the quality of the written abstracts.
 To help you with your entry, you will be added to a D2L course with access to workshops, feedback sessions and written resources.